Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 ## Custom Hardware Considerations

-How you build your lab can depend on what hardware you have and whetehr you can afford to splash on some new gear.
+How you build your lab can depend on what hardware you have and whether you can afford to splash on some new gear.
 If you think you'll struggle virtualising this lab on a single machine, you could host victims on one machine and attack from another, either using Virtualisation on both hosts, or even going onto bare metal if you need to.

-I would recommend that your victim machines always go into virtual machines, since they'll fall over regularly and don't use many resources; attacking from a bare-metal machine is a viable option for the resouce scarce, however.
+I would recommend that your victim machines always go into virtual machines, since they'll fall over regularly and don't use many resources; attacking from a bare-metal machine is a viable option for the resource scarce, however.

 ## Custom Hypervisor Considerations